Lenovo ThinkPad T490s Notebook Review: A Hard Worker

 </ img>

-Back - silver hinges and tray,which is similar in design to a smartphone.
-In our case, you can install only a MicroSD memory card in it.
-Pretty weird location for a card reader.
-There are laptop configurations with LTE support, in them this tray also has a place for a SIM card:
+On the back there are silver hinges and a tray.which is similar in design to smartphones.
+In our case, you can only install a MicroSD memory card in it.
+Quite a strange location for a card reader.
+There are laptop configurations with LTE support, in which this tray also has space for a SIM card:

 </ img>